klauswuestefeld/lizardspock/README.md

 ![alt tag](http://i.imgur.com/nBrPhhz.png) . ![alt tag](http://i.imgur.com/4ESnGSw.png)

 This tutorial highlights the parts of the code that use the Sneer API.
-We assume you are an experienced [Sneer](http://sneer.me) user and Android developer.
+We assume you know how to use [Sneer](http://sneer.me) and the basics of Android development.

 Getting Started